Fly-Fishing Clothing

 How to Choose the right Wading Boots

-A poor choice of wading boots can ruin your perfect fishing adventure.
+The right wading boots can turn your fishing adventure into success.
 Here are a few things to consider before choosing your wading boots:

 Traction and Ankle Support

-• As many river bottoms can be rocky, unstable, and dangerous, it is vital to consider good ankle support in your wading boots.
+- As many river bottoms can be rocky, unstable and dangerous, it is vital to consider good ankle support when choosing your wading boots.

-• Traction is another nonnegotiable feature to have in wading boots.
-This is because the stream reaches are usually covered with loose gravel, steep hills, and slippery surfaces.
-Quality wading boots will help you navigate safely
+- Traction is a nonnegotiable feature to have in wading boots.
+While navigating stream reaches which are usually covered in loose gravel, steep hills and slippery surfaces, wading boots with good grip and traction will help you navigate safely.

 Deciding the Size: